We are one of the UK's leading centres for research into Computer Science.

 Our research funding comes from the Engineering and Physical Sciences Research Council, the European Union, the Department of Trade and Industry, the Royal Society, the British Council, the Nuffield Foundation, and from our broad network of industrial and government collaborators.
 All this creates a vibrant research environment in which research students learn and develop their own research profile under our guidance and supervision.

-The 2018 Times Higher Education World University Rankings for Computer Science places Royal Holloway 17th in the UK, 126-150 in the World.
+The 2018 Times Higher Education World University Rankings for Computer Science placed Royal Holloway 17th in the UK, 126-150 in the World.
+According to the leading metric based computer science ranking csrankings.org, Royal Holloway ranks 3rd for Computer Science in the London Area, and 10th in the UK.

 Our academics have also received prestigious awards: